UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/ecc.md

 **This document will assume we are using semi-specific synthesis.**

 ## Goals
 We must collect enough metadata to correct a DNA sequence with around 30-50% synthesis error [^aachen].
 We should avoid adding error correction bits unless there is drastic improvement.
 This could depend on the type of data we are encoding.
+To complete an iteration of the DBTL cycle, we will implement different algorithms, followed by testing in silico.

 ## The actual design